Echo and Narcissus: Story

-The myth is told in Book III of the Metamorphoses and tells the story of Echo, a mountain nymph from Mount Cithaeron, and Narcissus, a hunter from a Thespiae in Boeotia, known for his many admirers and his beauty but also his callous rejections of those admirers.
+The myth is told in Book III of the Metamorphoses and tells the story of Echo, a mountain nymph from Mount Cithaeron, and Narcissus, a hunter from Thespiae in Boeotia, known for his many admirers and his beauty but also his callous rejections of those admirers.

 Echo was a "very talkative nymph" whom the goddess Venus admires for her magnificent voice and song.
 She distracted the goddess Juno by talking for hours while her husband Jupiter had affairs with other nymphs.
 One day, when Echo tricks Juno into believing that Jupiter was in the city, Juno curses Echo by making her unable to initiate a spoken sentence on her own and instead only being able to finish a sentence started by someone else.
 "Yet a chatterbox, had no other use of speech than she has now, that she could repeat only the last words out of many."
 This is the explanation of the aural effect which was named after her.

 Narcissus was born to Liriope, a Naiad, and Cephissus, a river god.
 When he was born, Liriope asked the prophet Tiresias if he would live a long life, to which he replied “so long as he never knows himself.”

 The prophet’s words would prove to be true as, sometime after being cursed, Echo spied Narcissus while he was out hunting deer with his companions.
 She immediately fell in love with him and, infatuated, followed quietly.
 The more she looked at the young man, the more she longed for him.
 Though she wished with all her heart to call out to Narcissus, Juno's curse prevented her.